 Up to five books and one DVD can be borrowed for up to 2 weeks during term-time, and can be renewed up to 3 times.
 During the vacation this rises to ten books.
 All books are due back at the end of term before vacation borrowing begins; likewise, all vacation loans are due back before term borrowing begins.
 You will be unable to renew books past the end of term or end of vacation due date.
 If there is an exceptional reason why you need to keep books beyond these dates, please contact a member of library staff in advance.

 Please return books to the red trolley in the Front Hall.
-They will be taken off your account, quarantined for up to 72 hours as per Public Health England guidelines, and reshelved.
+They will be taken off your account, quarantined for up to 72 hours and then reshelved.
 The fine for overdue books is 30p per book per day.

 You are welcome to recommend books for purchase by the library.
 Please submit a request online via the Peterhouse Library catalogue or the web form on the Library pages of the College website.
 Every recommendation will be considered carefully by the Librarian and may be passed on to the appropriate Director of Studies.